camer0/wayback/README.md

 The `attempts` option is optional; it defaults to 10.
 This module works by requesting the page and then checking every 5 seconds to see if it has been uploaded.

 The attempts # is how many times to check; after this number, it will throw an error.
 Otherwise, it will return the link to the archived url.

+You can only save the same page once every hour or so, so be aware of that when using this module.